brikis98/docker-osx-dev/README.md

 # Status

-Alpha.
-I've tested it on my own computer and am able to code productively, but I welcome others to try it and give me feedback (or submit pull requests!).
+Beta.
+A number of developers are successfully using and contributing to docker-osx-dev.
+It still has some rough edges, but it works well, and makes the docker experience on OS X much better.
+Give it a try, share your feedback, and submit some pull requests!

 Note: this project is inherently a temporary workaround.
-I hope that in the future, someone will build a better alternative to vboxsf for mounting source code from OS X, and makes this entire project obsolete.
-Until that day comes, I will continue to use these hacky scripts to keep myself productive.
+I hope that in the future, someone will build a better alternative to vboxsf for mounting source code from OS X, and thereby make this entire project obsolete.
+Until that day comes, I will continue to use the docker-osx-dev scripts to keep myself productive.

 # Install